1973 Hanafi Muslim massacre: Massacre

 On January 12, 1973, several Black Mafia affiliates traveled to Washington, D.C and scouted the home.
 Then on January 17, 1973, Ronald Harvey, John Clark, James "Bubbles" Price, John Griffin, Theodore Moody, William Christian, and Jerome Sinclair traveled in two vehicles from Philadelphia to Washington, D.C.

-One of the men called claiming to be interested in purchasing literature about the Hanafi and arranged to come to the residence to purchase the literature.
-Two of them came to purchase material.
-One man gave Khaalis' son, Daud, a bill and needed some change.
-Daud left the room to get change, and upon returning he was told, "This is a stick up."
+One of the men telephoned and arranged to come to the residence to purchase literature about the Hanafi.
+Two of them came to purchase it.
+One man gave Khaalis' son, Daud, a bill, and Daud left the room to get change.
+Upon returning he was told, "This is a stick up."
 The two men then let five or six additional people into the residence.

-Daud was killed first.
-He was taken to the third floor and shot.
+Daud was taken to the third floor and shot dead.
 Abdu Nur was shot in a bedroom.
-Bibi Khaalis, one of Hamaas' wives, was forced to watch them drown two of the children in an upstairs bathtub and she was also taken to the basement where she was forced to watch them drown her nine-day-old granddaughter in a sink.
+Bibi Khaalis, one of Hamaas' wives, was forced to watch them drown two of the children in an upstairs bathtub, then was taken to the basement and forced to watch them drown her nine-day-old granddaughter in a sink.
 Then Bibi was bound, gagged, and shot eight times.

 Amina, Khaalis' daughter, was put in a closet and shot three times.
 She was told, "You know your father wrote those letters, don't you?
 Don't you know he can't do anything like that?"
-Unsure if she was dead, she was shot two more times, and then the gun jammed.
-Amina survived the shooting.
+She was shot two more times, and then the gun jammed.
+Amina survived.

 Seven Philadelphia Black Muslims were charged for the crime.

 Kareem Abdul-Jabbar was a pallbearer at the funeral for Khaalis' children.